brave/qa-resources/wikitemplate-android.md

 ## Sync

-- [ ] Verify you can join sync chain by scanning the QR code
+- [ ] Verify you are able to join sync chain by scanning the QR code
-- [ ] Verify you can join sync chain using code words
+- [ ] Verify you are able to join sync chain using code words
-- [ ] Verify you can create a sync chain on the device and add other devices to the chain via QR code/Codewords
+- [ ] Verify you are able to create a sync chain on the device and add other devices to the chain via QR code/Code words
 - [ ] Verify that bookmarks from other devices on the chain show up on the mobile device after sync completes
 - [ ] Verify newly created bookmarks gets sync'd to all devices on the sync chain
 - [ ] Verify existing bookmarks before joining sync chain also gets sync'd to all devices on the sync chain
 - [ ] Verify sync works on an upgrade profile and new bookmarks added post-upgrade sync's across devices on the chain
-- [ ] Verify add a bookmark on custom tab gets synced across all devices in the chain
+- [ ] Verify adding a bookmark on custom tab gets synced across all devices in the chain
-- [ ] Verify you can create a standalone sync chain with one device
+- [ ] Verify you are able to create a standalone sync chain with one device

 ## Top sites view